 Determine the reason for the habit

 Many habits are a result of stress or nervousness.
 Simply helping your child find alternative ways to relax can help change the habitual behavior.
-Lynsey, who is eight years old, would twist her hair continually when she was in stressful situations.
+Lynsey, who is 8 years old, would twist her hair continually when she was in stressful situations.
 When her parents witnessed her doing this they would discreetly pull her arms down to her side and rub her shoulders for a few minutes.
 They later taught her to fold her hands and take deep breaths whenever she felt the urge twist her hair.

 Alter the situation

 Identify when and where the habit usually occurs.
 Many habits occur only at certain times and in certain places.
 Trevor, an active 6 year old boy, would rock back and forth only when he sat on the floor to watch TV.
 His parents bought him a bean bag chair, calling it his TV chair and it eliminated the problem.